coder/docs/admin/workspace-providers.md

 ## Admin UI

 Site managers and admins can view the workspace providers configuration page available via **Manage** > **Admin** > **Workspace Providers**.

 ![Workspace Providers Admin](../assets/workspace-providers-admin.png)

 The Admin panel shows an overview of all configured workspace providers and indicates whether they are active.
-The **default** tag indicates the provider that is initially selected when a user creates an environment using the Create an Environment dialog.
+The **default** tag indicates the provider initially selected when a user creates an environment using the Create an Environment dialog.

 You can expand individual listings to view in-depth information: